-It includes the four courses listed below and Foundations of Educational Ministry (EDMN 231), or Introduction to Christian Ministry (MIN 210).
+It includes the four courses listed below and Foundations of Educational Ministry (EDMN 231), or Introduction to Christian Ministries (MIN 210, see Religion).

 URMN 212 Urban Ministry

 What is the ministry of the church and individual Christians within diverse, complex metropolitan areas?
 Introduction to the Bible and to research in behavioral sciences on the city, with field trips and projects in the community.